 Mind maps can be created by simply using a pen and paper or an online tool.
 A simple paper mind map will suffice for some of the uses mentioned below.
 On the other hand, for some, an online mind mapping tool will work best.

 One of the best brainstorming techniques is mind mapping.
-Creating a mind map before an exam, a written essay or other creative tasks will improve your creativity.
+Creating a mind map before a creative exam or task, such as writing an essay, will improve your creativity.

 Allow your thoughts to flow freely and come up with new, innovative ideas.

 Mind maps can assist you to memorize different kinds of information, like the vocabulary of a second or third language.

 It can be quite difficult to comprehend some texts like academic essays or old novels.
 They contain many words that you might not be familiar with and most have a complex structure.
 Note taking in a mind map while reading such texts can make it easier to comprehend the complex structure and content.

 Taking Notes in Class